Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 *Note: the buzzer symbol is not accurate so inspect your buzzer to connect the pins correctly.*

 ## Words Per Minute
 This code measures its Morse Code speed in words per minute (WPM).
-This is the number of times the buzzer can play the word `"PARIS "` (including the space at the end) in a minute.
+This is the number of times the program can play the word `"PARIS "` (including the space at the end) in a minute.
 This is a standard measure.

 ## Testing
 I have not set up any automated testing since this is a small project.
 However, the following testing is very comprehensive and should suffice.